Martha and Spencer Love School of Business

 The Martha and Spencer Love School of Business is part of Elon University in Elon, North Carolina.
 The undergraduate school offers degrees in Bachelor of Science in Accounting, the Bachelor of Science in Business Administration, and the Bachelor of Arts in Economics.
 Minors are also offered in Accounting, Business Administration and Economics.
-The school offers concentrations in Entrepreneurship, Healthcare Administration, Human Resources, International Business, Leadership/Management, Marketing, and Supply Chain Management.
+The school offers concentrations in Entrepreneurship, Healthcare Administration, Business Analytics, Human Resources, International Business, Leadership/Management, Marketing, and Supply Chain Management.
 The graduate school offers a Master of Business Administration.

 History

 The Martha and Spencer Love School of Business was established in 1985 following an endowment gift from The Martha and Spencer Love Foundation.
 The Love School of Business is based in Ernest A. Koury, Sr. Business Center, which opened in 2006.
 Richard W. Sankey Hall, an expansion of the Love School of Business, opened in fall 2018.

 The Martha and Spencer Love School of Business earned initial accreditation by AACSB in 2004.